lafvintech/UPS-Module-3S/docs/source/about this kit.rst

 Preface
 -------------------------------

-ESP32 Animated Eyes Before we understand the ESP32 Animated Eyes,we need to first understand it.The following figure is a schematic diagram of the
+Before we understand the UPS Module 3S,we need to first understand it.The following figure is a schematic diagram of the UPS Module 3S:
-ESP32 Animated Eyes:

 .. figure:: ./Tutorial/img/LA065_A10.jpg
    :align: center